Webster Technique for Safer Births and Pregnancy Comfort

 The Webster Technique is a specific chiropractic analysis and adjustment of the pelvis, sacrum, and surrounding ligaments for pregnant women.
 It reduces interference to the nervous system and improves the function of the pelvic structures, muscles, and ligaments.
 Theoretically, this may

-Dr. Katie Sleigh, your pregnancy and pediatric health advocate in Arlington Heights, IL, is certified in the Webster Technique.
-She uses this technique to help restore balance in the pelvis, sacrum, and ligaments that support the uterus in pregnant women.
+Drs.
+Quintin and Katie Sleigh, your pregnancy and pediatric health advocates in Arlington Heights, IL, use the Webster Technique to help restore balance in the pelvis, sacrum, and ligaments that support the uterus in pregnant women.
 Many women report that they have significantly less pain after treatment and that they sleep better at night.

 Pregnant women go through a lot of changes in their bodies over a relatively short time period.
 With changes in center of gravity, weight, posture, and hormones, pregnant women become more prone to misalignments and imbalance in the pelvis, sacrum, and ligaments.